Dr Manish Malik

 My current research areas include:

-- Systematic Reviews in Engineering Education and Technology Enhanced Learning
+- Systematic Reviews and Meta-Analysis (Engineering Education and Technology Enhanced Learning)

-- Support students with learning disablity (Autism, ADHD, Dyslexia...) in higher education including Neuro-diverse students.
+- Supporting students with learning disablity (Autism, ADHD, Dyslexia...) in higher education including Neuro-diverse students.

-- Support under represented students in higher education including minority communities.
+- Support under represented students in higher education.

 - Use of AI and learning analytics to predict and support student outcomes.